 How to Make a Banner Ad?
-The Best Practices of Banner Advertisement.
+How to Create a Banner Ad in 2021?

 A working web banner design is necessary for a company to be able to create effective banner ads.
 Careful application of various design guidelines is the main focus of banner design in general.
 To understand all of the necessary parts of an effective web banner design, it is important to know what web banner design actually means.